-When my cyber-friend Vera Marie Badertscher told me of her plans to visit Malabar Farm, I immediately requested a guest post.
-She was kind enough to comply!
+My cyber-friend Vera Marie Badertscher visited Malabar Farm.
+She was kind enough to share some of her experiences here.
 If you’re intrigued after reading about her experience, you’ll want to head over to A Traveler’s Library to read her related post about loving the land.

 A visit to Malabar Farm makes you fall in love with the earth all over again.
 When you live in the city rather than in the country, it may be more difficult to grasp the concept of sustainability.
 A visit to a Mid West icon of agricultural sustainability can remind you of the virtues of protecting the earth and the value of even the most humble eco-system and wild animals.